mchen2495/Tipsy/README.md

 # Tipsy
+This application was made as part of the The App Brewery's Complete IOS Development bootcamp on Udemy

 A app use to calculate how much each person needs for play for a bill for different tip percentages